apache/iceberg/docs/spark-writes.md

 While inserting or updating Iceberg is capable of resolving schema mismatch at runtime.
 If configured accordingly Iceberg will perform an automatic schema evolution as following:

-* a new column is present in the source but not in the target table.
-The new column ia added in the target table.
+* A new column is present in the source but not in the target table.
+The new column is added to the target table.
 Column values are set to NULL in all the rows already present in the table
-* a column is present in the target but not in the source.
+* A column is present in the target but not in the source.
 The target column value is set to NULL when inserting or left unchanged when updating the row.

 The target table must be configured to accept-any-schema